Course

 Total 100%

-Students must complete all projects, presentations and write all examinations in order to be eligible for a passing grade in the course.
+Students must complete all presentations, term project, and mid-term examination in order to be eligible for a passing grade in the course.

 Students may conduct research as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.